screener-io/screener-storybook/README.md

 ## StoryStoreV7 Support

-Currently available as `alpha` releases only, version 1.0.0 provides support for Storybook 6.4+ with the `storyStoreV7` [feature enabled](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#story-store-v7).
+Currently available as `beta` releases only, version 1.0.0 provides support for Storybook 6.4+ with the `storyStoreV7` [feature enabled](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#story-store-v7).

-It is an Alpha for feedback and to un-block some users experiencing pre-V7 drift where despite not having storyStoreV7 enabled the internals seem to be configured as if it is enabled.
+We are looking for your feedback during this Beta program, to know it runs for your build and especially if you are using the storyStoreV7 opt-in feature with Storybook 6.

 ```
-npm install screener-storybook@alpha --save-dev
+npm install screener-storybook@beta --save-dev
 ```

 ### Migration